| Trimming

-and illustrated with photos below.
+described and illustrated with photos below.

-let this task daunt you, it isn't
+Don't let this task daunt you, it

-tail should just reach the dogs hocks, and though some dogs will
+the tail should just reach the dogs hocks, and though some dogs will

 have a slightly longer tail, your goal is to trim the tail to that length